 breathe life into XXX, bring XXX to life

 If you are not a deity making people out of clay, you are not breathing life into anything.
-If your name is not Mary Wollstonecraft Shelley or Victor Frankenstein, you cannot bring something to life.
+If your name is not Victor Frankenstein, you cannot bring something to life.
 You can revitalize a project, and you can illuminate, highlight, or demonstrate something exciting.
-But other than the odd scientific breakthrough, only a biological pregnancy can bring life.
+But other than the odd scientific breakthrough (or a creation myth), only a biological pregnancy can bring life.

 Living things grow, as do fire and some intangible concepts like problems and ideas.
 You can grow food or your hair.
+(You raise children and livestock.)
 What you cannot do is grow something not living: you cannot grow your business or grow your bottom line.
-Use expand, increase, or build.
+Use expand, boost, increase, augment, or build.

 The only time it’s acceptable to use this word as a verb is if you’re talking about meteorites slamming into the ground and impacting the earth.
 Otherwise, impact is a noun.
 The rule didn’t impact their actions; it affected them.